 Two weeks from today is Johnny Appleseed’s birthday so let’s celebrate.
-This post includes the Johnny Appleseed story, Johnny Appleseed activities & lots of fun.
+This post includes the Johnny Appleseed story, Johnny Appleseed activities & lots of fun learning with apples.
 Your kids will love the Mini Apple Pies.
 Just keep reading!

 As many of you know my kids don’t live at home any more…